tecnocrata/bal-reservation/README.md

 ## Overview

-The Hotel Reservation Service allows users to manage hotel reservations through a set of RESTful API endpoints.
+The Restaurant Reservation Service allows users to manage Restaurant reservations through a set of RESTful API endpoints.
 The service handles the following scenarios:

 - Creating new reservations
 - Canceling existing reservations